-Alexandre Ippolito is a Partner in the M&A Corporate practice and is head of the Real Estate, Tax and Labor practices for the EMEA region.
+Alexandre Ippolito is the Executive Partner of White & Case Paris.
 His practice has a particular focus on tax law, but he also has experience in French corporate law.
-He brings knowledge and insight to both national and cross-border transactions, advising clients across a variety of sectors, including hospitality, real estate development and insurance.
+He provides knowledge and insight regarding national or cross-border transactions, advising clients across a variety of business sectors, including hospitality, real estate development and insurance.

-Alexandre's diverse list of clients includes Crédit Agricole, Marriott, AEW Europe, BGAM, Solocal, Séché Environnement, Generali, Nacco and various bank syndicates.
+Alexandre's varied list of clients includes Crédit Agricole, Coface, Marriott, Nestlé, Eren, Nacco, and various bank syndicates.
 He works primarily on acquisitions in an industrial or private equity context (structuring, identification and risk management).

-He regularly advises on implementing fund structures, to defend such structuring in case of investigation by the French tax authorities, to structure fund investments and to organize management packages.
+He regularly helps to implement fund structures, to defend such structuring in case of investigation by the French tax authorities, to structure funds' investments and to organize management packages.

-Alexandre's practice also includes providing counsel to major banks, for whom he reviews acquisition structures in significant transactions (leveraged buyout transactions or public operations), helping them understand complex structures and identify related risks.
+Alexandre's practice also includes providing counsel for major banks, for whom he reviews acquisition structures in notable transactions (leveraged buyout transactions or public operations), helping them to understand complex structures and to identify related risks.

-As well as working for major companies and financial institutions, Alexandre's track record includes supporting private clients (families controlling industrial groups or high profile individuals) with estate planning, major restructuring, and disposal operations.
+In addition to his work for major companies and financial institutions, Alexandre has developed a significant track record supporting private clients (families controlling industrial groups or high profile individuals) with estate planning, major restructuring, and disposal operations.